rtadarsh229/QueSearch/README.md

 # Some more stuff
 This extension can be installed on all chromium browsers as well as firefox.

 As of now, this extension works only on Google Forms.
-Support for other forms (e.g Microsoft forms) maybe added later (or maybe you can do it).
+Support for other forms (e.g Microsoft forms) maybe added later (or maybe you can help me do it).

 If you find something broken, feel free to contribute ❤️